-6. All deliberations regarding a faculty member's pre-tenure review are to be concluded no later than the final day of classes prior to the commencement of Spring Break of the same academic year.
-Candidates should be notified of the outcome of the pre-tenure review process within ten (10) working days of the dean's final decision.
+- 6. All deliberations regarding a faculty member's pre-tenure review are to be concluded no later than the final day of classes prior to the commencement of Spring Break of the same academic year.
+Candidates should be notified of the outcome of the pre-tenure review process within ten (10) working days of the dean's final decision. - 7.
+Copies of all the recommendations will be placed in the faculty member's personnel dossier where they will be retained according to the University's records retention schedule. - 8.
+Per the procedures outlined here, no faculty member will be reappointed "with reservations" more than once prior to his/her formal consideration for tenure and promotion.